adjust/android_sdk/README.md

 ### <a id="sdk-permissions"></a>Add permissions

-Please add following permissions which Adjust SDK needs if they are not already present in your `AndroidManifest.xml` file:
+Please add the following permissions, which the Adjust SDK needs, if they are not already present in your `AndroidManifest.xml` file:

 ```xml
 <uses-permission android:name="android.permission.INTERNET"/>
 <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE"/>
 ```

-If you are **not targeting the Google Play Store**, please add following permission as well:
+If you are **not targeting the Google Play Store**, please also add the following permission:

 ```xml
 <uses-permission android:name="android.permission.ACCESS_WIFI_STATE"/>